danielaparker/jsoncons/src/doc/Classes/output_format.md

 The output_format class is an instantiation of the basic_output_format class template that uses `char` as the character type.

 The default floating point formatting produces digits in decimal format if possible, if not, it produces digits in exponential format.
 Trailing zeros are removed, except the one immediately following the decimal point.
 The period character (‘.’) is always used as the decimal point, non English locales are ignored.
-A `precision` gives the maximum number of significant digits, the default precision is `15`, which allows round-trip IEEE 754.
-On most modern machines, 17 digits is usually enough to capture a floating-point number's value exactly, however, if you change precision to 17, you lose round-trip, e.g. 1.1 read may become 1.1000000000000001 written.
+A `precision` gives the maximum number of significant digits, the default precision is `16`.
+On most modern machines, 17 digits is usually enough to capture a floating-point number's value exactly, however, if you change precision to 17, conversion to text becomes an issue for floating point numbers that do not have an exact representation, e.g. 1.1 read may become 1.1000000000000001 when written.

+When parsing text, the precision of the fractional number is retained, and used for subsequent serialization, to allow round-trip.

 ### Header